mahdi-shi/mahdi-shi/README.md

  ---Hi there :ramen: i'm mahdi shahbazi

-currently working on front-end side of web-development with javascript and react and learning back-end side like node.js
+currently working in front-end side of web-development with javascript, react and learning back-end side like node.js